open-telemetry/oteps/text/0156-columnar-encoding.md

   telemetry data based on a columnar representation, 2) a stream-oriented gRPC endpoint that is more efficient to transmit batches of OTLP entities.
 * **Provide a more optimal representation for multivariate time-series data**.
-  With the current version of the OpenTelemetry protocol, users have to transform multivariate time-series (i.e multiple related metrics sharing the same attributes and timestamp) into a collection of univariate time-series resulting in a large amount of duplication and additional overhead covering the entire chain from exporters to backends.
+  Multivariate time-series are currently not well compressed in the existing protocol (multivariate = related metrics sharing the same attributes and timestamp).
+The OTel Arrow protocol provides a much better compression rate for this type of data by leveraging the columnar representation.
 * **Provide more advanced and efficient telemetry data processing capabilities**.
 Increasing data volume, cost efficiency, and data minimization require additional data processing capabilities such as data projection, aggregation, and filtering.